-Luxor means in Arabic as “The Palaces” and during ancient times used to be known as “The city of Hundred Doors“.
-It is considered by many to be the globe’s greatest open-air museum for the fact that on an area on 417 sq km (161 sq mi) lies some of the most majestic temples such as the Valley of the king, the Karnak temple, Queen Hatshepsut temple, Luxor temple that holds some of the most extraordinary ruins and artifacts.
-Luxor located at the south of Upper Egypt, on the east bank of the Nile River and part of the ancient city of Thebes.
-Luxor was considered to be a very important city in Egypt old kingdom and the capital of Egypt during the New Kingdom.
+Luxor, the city of a hundred doors is considered by many to be the globe’s greatest open-air museum as it holds some of the most majestic temples such as the Valley of the king, the Karnak temple, Queen Hatshepsut temple, and Luxor temple that holds some of the most extraordinary monuments and artifacts.
+Luxor is located in the south of Upper Egypt, on the east bank of the Nile River and part of the ancient city of Thebes.
+Luxor was considered to be a very important city during the old kingdom and the capital of Egypt during the New Kingdom.

-From the 18th to the 20th Dynasty, many kings and Queens established many temples to honor the gods as king Amenhotep the third constructed the temple of the deity Amon, his consort the goddess Mut and their son Khonsu the moon good A.K.A Luxor temple in the late 18th dynasty, soon the power of Amon grow stronger as he was merged with the sun God Ra to Form Amun-RA who was worshipped in his temple in the Karnak Complex.
-During the new kingdom a new set of constructions took place as many kings and Queens desired to immortalize their legacy as it became a custom for any king or queen during the new kingdom to be buried there as it holds 20 royal tombs such as the tomb of Ramses the great, Tutankhamen, Thutmose III, Nefertiti and many more.
+King Akhenaton (1353-1336 BC) tried to enforce Monotheism as the way of the land when he moved the capital to the city of Amarna and force Atonism (the worship of the only god Aton) on the nation but he failed to do so after a period of civil war and unrest.
+During the new kingdom, a new set of constructions took place as many kings and Queens like Ramsess II (1279-1213 BC) and Hatshepsut (1507- 1458 BC) desired to immortalize their legacy plus it became a custom for any king or queen during the new kingdom to be buried in the valley of the kings as it holds 63 royal tombs such as the tomb of Ramses the great, Tutankhamen, Thutmose III, Nefertari and many more.
 Luxor is quite famous for the glorious temple of Hatshepsut that reflects the true artistic design and classical architecture of that era.
-One of the last characters to add something new to the city was Alexander the great as a granite shrine of him was added to the Luxor temple.
+One of the last characters to add something new to the city was Alexander the Great as a granite shrine of him was added to the Luxor temple.